Updated with new recipes and new ideas!

 Or, go for something completely different and make our sweet bouquet of egg carton flowers...made by the kids.
 And, check out all of our other fun Mother's Day crafts and activities too.

-Step 5 ~ Don't forget a napkin and cutlery...it might be breakfast in bed, but we're still civilized...napkin and cutlery, please.
+Don't forget a napkin and cutlery...it might be breakfast in bed, but we're still civilized...napkin and cutlery, please.
+If you're looking for a cute and inexpensive cutlery set, this pink handled set would be perfect for breakfast in bed!

 FYI - I share a simple tutorial for sewing your own cloth napkins

-Step 6 ~ Location, location, location.
 Yes, this meal is going to take place in bed.
-Wouldn't it be amazing if the bed happened to be in a posh hotel in New York City, Paris, or London?
+But, wouldn't it be amazing if the bed happened to be in a posh hotel in New York City, Paris, or London?
 A mama can dream, can't she?
 If you can't get away for the day, then set the mood with music and open the curtains.
 Bonus points for anyone who takes the time to clean up the bedroom the day before!
 Everyone loves sleeping in fresh bedding.

 Print off our Mother's Day bookmarks and the kids can color them and gift them to mom